Creedence Clearwater Revival: Reunions

-The original CCR lineup reunited just once for a performance after their breakup, at Tom Fogerty's wedding on October 19, 1980.
-Six years prior, all four members were present on the song "Mystic Aisle Avalon" on Tom's 1974 album Zephyr National, but John recorded his parts separately from everyone else.
-John, Cook, and Clifford played at their 20th El Cerrito High School reunion in 1983, but as their original incarnation, the Blue Velvets.
+The original Creedence lineup reunited just once for a performance after their breakup, at Tom Fogerty's wedding on October 19, 1980.
+Six years prior, all four members were present on the song "Mystic Aisle Avalon" on Tom's 1974 album Zephyr National, but John recorded his parts separately from the others.
+John, Stu, and Doug played at their 20th El Cerrito High School reunion in 1983, but as their original incarnation, the Blue Velvets.
 In the 1980s and 1990s, new rounds of lawsuits between the band members, as well as against their former management, deepened their animosities.
 By the time CCR was inducted into the Rock and Roll Hall of Fame in 1993, John refused to perform with Cook and Clifford.
 The pair were barred from the stage, while John played with an all-star band that included Bruce Springsteen and Robbie Robertson.
 Tom's widow Tricia had expected a CCR reunion and even brought the urn containing her husband's ashes to the ceremony.
-Furious, Cook and Clifford, who were seated with their families at a table across the room from Fogerty's, walked out of the ballroom just as the performance began, and would later write separate letters to the Rock and Roll Hall of Fame's board of directors, saying it was "hurtful" and "insulting" to allow the performance to continue without them.
+Furious, Stu and Doug, who were seated with their families at a table across the room from John's, walked out of the ballroom just as the performance began.
+They would later write separate letters to the Rock and Roll Hall of Fame's board of directors, saying it was "hurtful" and "insulting" to allow the performance to continue without them.

-In a July 2011 interview with the Calgary Herald, John admitted that he would at least be willing to consider reuniting with Cook and Clifford:
+However, in a July 2011 interview with the Calgary Herald, John admitted that he would at least be willing to consider reuniting with his former bandmates: